-The progressive Academic Curriculum at Sompting Abbotts Preparatory School, a private school in West Sussex
+The Academic Curriculum at Sompting Abbotts Preparatory School

 A traditional yet flexible curriculum prepares our pupils for life in Senior School.
 Specialist staff contribute to the teaching of our oldest pupils across subject areas.
 However, the link to the form teacher is always maintained so that the care and progress of each child is followed closely.